-Fiat Chrysler Automobiles (FCAU, -1.41%) is expected to supply “thousands” of modified Chrysler Pacifica Hybrid minivans to Waymo who are looking forward to becoming a successful business under Alphabet (GOOG, -0.02%).
-The Alphabet is the parent company of Google.
+Fiat Chrysler Automobiles (FCAU, -1.41%) is expected to supply “thousands” of modified Chrysler Pacifica Hybrid minivans to Waymo, which is looking forward to becoming a successful business under Alphabet (GOOG, -0.02%).
+Alphabet is the parent company of Google.
 As of now, Alphabet is planning to launch a self-driving taxi service.

 The vehicles will be equipped with Waymo’s suite of self-driving hardware and software.
 FCA is expected to start delivering by the end of 2018.
 Once they are delivered, these self-driving minivans will be tested in multiple cities.

 Waymo did not explain what “thousands” could possibly mean.
-They didn’t reveal the name of the cities, they are interested in introducing their self-driving minivans to, either.
-Their technology had already been tested in 25 cities across the U.S. earlier this month, the self-driving minivans were tested in Atlanta.
-The card is also being tested on public roads in Austin, Texas, Kirkland, Washington, Mountain View, California and Phoenix, Arizona.
+They didn’t reveal the name of the cities, they are interested in introducing their self-driving minivans, either.
+Their technology had already been tested in 25 cities across the U.S. earlier this month; the self-driving minivans were tested in Atlanta.
+The card is also being tested on public roads in Austin, Texas, Kirkland, Washington, Mountain View, California, and Phoenix, Arizona.

 This step will tighten the relationship between FCA and Waymo.
-From the research and development stage to the commercial enterprise – Waymo has certainly progressed a lot.
+From the research and development stage to the commercial enterprise, Waymo has progressed a lot.

 Waymo introduced their autonomous Chrysler Pacifica Hybrid minivans in December 2016.
 In 2017, 500 self-driving Pacifica Hybrid minivans were delivered to Waymo by FCA.

 In order to move quickly and efficiently in autonomy, it is essential to partner with like-minded technology leaders.
 Our partnership with Waymo continues to grow and strengthen; this represents the latest sign of our commitment to this technology. – Sergio Marchionne, CEO of FCA